 These adhesives must meet Federal Aviation Administration's (FAA) quality standards and safety regulations that are unique to the aerospace industry.
 One of the most unique features of aircraft sealant is its ability to withstand high and low temperatures.

-Aircraft sealants must also withstand the volatility and reactive nature of combustibles, aircraft speed, and vibrations.
+Aviation sealants must also withstand the volatility and reactive nature of combustibles, aircraft speed, and vibrations.

-What Do Aircraft Sealants Do?
+What Do Aircraft Sealants and Aviation Sealants Do?

 While adhesives are used on a variety of aircraft parts, most serve similar purposes.
 These aircraft sealant purposes include preventing: